alfg/ping.js/README.md

 ## Notes

-Javscript itself doesn't have a native way of sending a "ping", so results may not be completely accurate.
-Since ajax requests are affected by cross-domain issues (CORS), they are blocked by default. `ping.js` is using a method of loading a favicon.ico image from any host and timing the response time.
+Javascript itself doesn't have a native way of sending a "ping", so results may not be completely accurate.
+Since xhr requests are affected by cross-domain issues (CORS), they are blocked by default. `ping.js` is using a method of loading a favicon.ico image from any host and timing the response time.
 If the favicon image doesn't exist, an error is returned along with the ping value.
 If there's a better way to do this in Javascript, feel free to create an issue, or pull request so I can review.

 ## License